ceciledebezenac/segregation_index/README.md

 - basic_analysis: used to synthetise demographic information for easy process with numpy.
     * Demographic() returning specific demographic figures and population matrix.
-    * LorenzCurve() retruning the lorenz curve qnd gini index relative to spatial population concentration.
+    * LorenzCurve() retruning the lorenz curve and gini index relative to spatial population concentration.

 - neighbourhood: used to create a neighbourhod structure as the most computationally expensive procedure.
     * Neighbourhood() returning the neighbourhood structure for all units in a city, given a shapefile dataframe.